-Most people wouldn't assume that cannabis is the secret to helping men become regular Don Juans in the bedroom, but it may be time to think again.
+Most people wouldn’t assume that cannabis is the secret to helping men become Don Juan in the bedroom, but it may be time to think again.
 For years, male cannabis consumers have sworn that the herb helps increase sexual stamina and enhance sexual sensation and now research is starting to back those claims up.
-Here's what consumers need to know.

 Traditional Medicine and Cannabis